 How to Get Into Ketosis Fast and Safely in 5 Steps

 I suggest you phase into it with the two-phase meal plan provided over that two week period.
-If you’re already eating clean, you’ll get there before the two weeks is up.
+If you’re already eating clean, you’ll get there before the two weeks are up.
 But if this isn’t fast enough…

 - Fast for one day and then follow a ketogenic meal plan.

-- Using an app to track your carbohydrate, protein and fat intake is helpful.
+- Using an app to track your carbohydrate, protein, and fat intake is helpful.
 You’re likely consuming more carbohydrates than you realize.
 Keep your carbohydrates under 30g/day.
 Make sure to incorporate quality protein and fats.

 These extra steps will get you into ketosis faster.
 However, it may still take you longer than someone else to get into ketosis.
 That is usually because their body’s starting point was closer.